-However, if you’re gluten free, you have to avoid most classic shepherd pie recipes.
+You see, if you’re gluten free like me, you have to avoid most classic shepherd pie recipes.
 That’s because it’s filled with gravy, which we all know is probably thickened with flour.

 I especially love Orrington Farms Brown Gravy Mix.
 Not only because it’s so delicious that you can’t believe it’s gluten free.

 But because you can make up a small or big batch of gluten free gravy with this mix depending on what you’re making for dinner that night – turkey, mashed potatoes, or just a bit like for this easy shepherd pie recipe!

 However, instead of flour, use corn starch to thicken the gravy.
 Corn starch is a terrific way to thicken soup or gravy, instead of using flour.

 To avoid lumps, you should always always mix the corn starch with an equivalent amount of liquid (either water or broth) to make a slurry.
 Then add that to the soup or gravy.

 Check the labels!
 Check to make sure all the sauces and the beef broth you use in this simple shepherd’s pie recipe are gluten free.